-The Energy Performance Certifications were introduced by the EPBD in 2002, while implementation at the Member States level was completed beginning of 2009.
-The table below presents the compliance level regarding the production of EPCs for new and existing buildings reported by the government of Estonia to the European Commission for the year 2014.
+The Energy Performance Certifications were introduced by the EPBD in 2002; while implementation at the Member States level was completed beginning of 2009.
+In 2014, in Hungary, the share of buildings with an energy performance certificate registered is 6.7 % for the residential building stock.
+The table below presents the compliance level regarding the production of EPCs for new and existing buildings reported by the government of Hungary to the European Commission for the year 2014.